influxdata/telegraf/plugins/inputs/pubsub/README.md

-# GCP PubSub Input Plugin
+# Google Cloud PubSub Input Plugin

 The GCP PubSub plugin ingests metrics from [Google Cloud PubSub][pubsub] and creates metrics using one of the supported [input data formats][].